 Inclusive Teaching and Learning: Designing accessible and effective lessons from the age-equivalent curriculum for all

 The following guides provide a demonstration of the curriculum clarity process used to identify the curriculum intent of a unit of study and its summative assessment.
 The process commences with clarity of the age-equivalent content, and is then extended to encompass alternate access points (substantial adjustment) and individual learning goals (extensive adjustment) as discussed on the curriculum page here.
-A template has also been created to guide application.

 Note: A Year 6 Math unit of study has been used as an example within the guides.

 Unit Analysis Table:

 The unit analysis table demonstrated in the curriculum clarity guides above, can be used to capture quality differentiated teaching practice and the provision of supplementary, substantial and extensive adjustments across a unit of study.
 Utilising the combined unit analysis table clearly articulates how all students will access and engage in curriculum content.
 An example of what this can look like is provided in the example below:

 Note: The column for quality differentiated teaching practice can be included for every unit analysis table.
 Columns for supplementary, substantial and extensive adjustments are only included as needed.

 The following sequences of achievement can be used to support the alignment of curriculum across access points.
 The sequences support teachers to make decisions about associated curriculum content and complexity across the strands and sub-strands of a learning area.
 The sequences support the curriculum clarity process associated with making substantial curriculum adjustments.